Good to know about prices

 With your Spotify premium account you can with the Spotify Connect feature use the ordinary Spotify app to stream music directly to the player without first passing through your phone.

-The USB playback and settings of the player are managed through a web browser on your devices.
-Enter http://player.local - if you have an Android device you must use the actual IP address.
+This is an app free system - you don't have to download an keep track of yet another app... instead the settings like connections and the USB playback are managed through a web browser on your devices.
+Just enter http://player.local - if you have an Android device you must most likely use the actual IP address.

 You can easily stream your music, favourite podcasts or listen to live web radio stations: